helmyfikrih/helmyfikrih.github.io/source/_posts/e-service.md

 ![](https://gitlab.com/helmyfikrih/portofolio-image/-/raw/master/e_service/login.png)

-# Tentang App
+# About App

-E-Service atau Layanan Online merupakan aplikasi yang dibuat sebagai hasil dari penelitian skripsi dengan objek penelitian yaitu Prodi Sistem Informasi UIN Syarif Hidayatullah Jakarta.
-Tujuan dari penelitian dan membuat aplikasi ini yaitu dengan harapan dapat membantu Program Studi, Dosen, dan Mahasiswa dalam menyelesain studinya terutama dalam hal yang berkaitan dengan pelayanan PKL dan Skripsi.
+E-Service or Online Service is an application created as a result of thesis research with the object of research, namely the Information Systems Study Program at UIN Syarif Hidayatullah Jakarta.
+The purpose of research and making this application is in the hope of helping Study Programs, Lecturers, and Students in completing their studies, especially in matters relating to PKL and Thesis services.

-Bahasa pemrograman yang di gunakan dalam pembuatan aplikasi ini yaitu PHP 7.2 dengan framework Codeigniter dan Database Management System menggunakan MySQL.
-Dalam perancangan struktur database, menggunakan tools SAP Power Designer untuk mendapatkan struktur database yang optimal.
+The programming language used in making this application is PHP 7.2 with Codeigniter framework and Database Management System using MySQL.
+In designing the database structure, using the SAP Power Designer tools to get the optimal database structure.

-# Tanggal Pembuatan
+# Developement Date
 > **26/06/2020 – 24/08/2020**

-# Fitur
+# Features

-Fitur yang terdapat pada aplikasi ini diantaranya:

-- Pengajuan Proposal (PKL dan Skripsi)
+- Proposal Submission (PKL dan Skripsi)
-- Proses Bimbingan (PKL dan Skripsi)
+- Guidance Process (PKL dan Skripsi)
-- Pendaftaran (Seminar Hasil Skripsi dan Sidang Skripsi)
+- Registration (Seminar Hasil Skripsi dan Sidang Skripsi)
-- Penilaian (PKL, Seminar Hasil Skripsi, dan Sidang Skripsi)
+- Evaluation (PKL, Seminar Hasil Skripsi, dan Sidang Skripsi)
-- Perbaikan (Seminar Hasil Skripsi, Sidang Skripsi, dan Judul Proposal)
+- corrective (Seminar Hasil Skripsi, Sidang Skripsi, dan Judul Proposal)
-- Pengumuman
+- Announcement
 - Report
-- Unduh Dokumen
+- Download Documents
-- Alokasi Dosen Peninjau Proposal
+- Allocation of Proposal Reviewers
-- Dinamis User Role dengan Hak Akses
+- Dynamic User Role with Access Rights
-- Bidang Keahlian Dosen
+- Lecturer Expertise
-- Kelola Master Data
+- Manage Master Data
-- Kelola Profil
+- Manage Profile
-- Notifikasi
+- Notifications
-- Dll
+- Etc

 # Library

-Library yang di gunakan pada aplikasi ini diantaranya:

-- Menggunakan Template Ace Admin.
+- Template Ace Admin.
 - Bootstrap `3.3.6`
 - jQuery `2.1.4`
 - Font Awesome `4.5.0`